ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: ARVO

-\system is an interactive framework to generate a research vulnerability dataset, designed to ingest source metadata from `bug'/project databases and augment this information with relevant source code, build steps, and binaries.
+\system is a framework to generate a reproducible and interactive research vulnerability dataset, designed to ingest source metadata from ``bug''/project databases and augment this information with relevant source code, build steps, and binaries.
 Because we hope to support downstream uses such as analysis of security patches, evaluating vulnerability discovery systems, and automated vulnerability repair, the \dataset also needs to include environments for re-compiling the code of each project so that modifications to the source code can be straightforwardly tested.
 To enable easy access, \system provides an online Dockerized dataset as well as infrastructure to build the dataset from scratch.